monicahq/monica/readme.md

 The preferred OS distribution is Ubuntu 16.04, simply because all the development is made on it and we know it works.
-However, any OS that lets you install the above package should work.
+However, any OS that lets you install the above packages should work.

 Once the softwares above are installed, clone the repository and proceed as
 follow: